ibm-cloud-docs/hs-crypto/grep11-api-ref.md

     <th>Description</th>
     <td>
     <p>`C_SetAttributeValue` modifies the value of one or more attributes of an object. `hSession` is the session's handle; `hObject` is the object's handle; `pTemplate` points to a template that specifies which attribute values are to be modified and their new values; `ulCount` is the number of attributes in the template.</p>
-    <p>Certain objects may not be modified.
+    <p>Certain objects might not be modified.
 Calling `C_SetAttributeValue` on such objects will result in the `CKR_ACTION_PROHIBITED` error code.
-An application can consult the object's `CKA_MODIFIABLE` attribute to determine if an object may be modified or not.</p>
+An application can consult the object's `CKA_MODIFIABLE` attribute to determine whether an object can be modified.</p>
     <p>Only session objects can be modified during a read-only session.</p>
-    <p>The template may specify new values for any attributes of the object that can be modified.
-If the template specifies a value of an attribute which is incompatible with other existing attributes of the object, the call fails with the return code `CKR_TEMPLATE_INCONSISTENT`.</p>
+    <p>The template can specify new values for any attributes of the object that can be modified.
+If the template specifies a value of an attribute that is incompatible with other existing attributes of the object, the call fails with the return code `CKR_TEMPLATE_INCONSISTENT`.</p>
-    <p>Not all attributes can be modified; see Section 4.1.2 of the <a href="http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html#_Toc416959749" target="_blank">PKCS #11 API specification</a> for more details.</p>
+    <p>Not all attributes can be modified; see Section 4.1.2 of the <a href="http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html#_Toc416959749" target="_blank">PKCS #11 API specification</a> for more more information.</p>
     </td>
   </tr>
   <tr>